Multi-species McKean-Vlasov dynamics in non-convex landscapes: Preliminaries

 \subsection{The free-energy functional}

-In this subsection, we only assume that the symmetry Assumption~\ref{asp: assumptionter}, i.e. Newton's third law, is satisfied.
+In this subsection, we {first assume only the symmetry Assumption~\ref{asp: assumptionter}, i.e. Newton's third law, is satisfied}.
 In particular, we have $F_{k\ell}=F_{\ell k}$ for any $1\leq k,\ell\leq M$.
 This assumption implies that the McKean-Vlasov PDE system \eqref{eq: multi-species PDE} is of gradient flow form.
 Therefore, we can define the free energy functional of this gradient flow.
 This functional has been used in \cite{BCCP,CMV} to prove convergence towards a steady state for the single-species model when the confining potential is convex.
 This was later extended to the non-convex case in \cite{AOP,SPA}.
 We emphasize the fact that the formal calculations that follow are valid for arbitrary interaction potentials, and that they are not restricted to the quadratic case.
-In particular, in this section we are not imposing Assumption~\ref{asp: assumptionbis}.
+In particular, in { the first part of this section, we are not imposing Assumption~\ref{asp: assumptionbis}.
+However, to obtain the lower-bound of the free-energy functionnal, we will need to restrict ourselves to the aforementionned assumption that means the interaction potentials are quadratic}.

 For the single-species McKean-Vlasov PDE, the free-energy functional is the following:

 where $V$ is the confining potential, $F$ is the interacting intra-species potential and $\sigma$ is the diffusion coefficient of the McKean SDE.
 As is well known, the free energy functional~\eqref{e:free_energy_single_species} provides us with a Lyapunov function for the McKean-Vlasov evolution PDE.
 We point out that the latter definition requires that $\mu$ is absolutely continuous with respect to the Lebesgue measure (and its density is denoted as $\mu$ also for simplicity).
 If this hypothesis is not respected, then $\Upsilon_\sigma(\mu):=+\infty$.